 Be available to support.
 Offer to make calls, help with everyday tasks, find information or drive the individual to appointments.
 While social isolation can worsen many mental illnesses, especially depression, you should always ask first if they feel comfortable with the help you’re offering.
 You can and should also ask how they’re doing, but also talk about the things you’ve always talked about.

-Develop coping strategies for challenging behaviour.
+Develop coping strategies for challenging behaviors.
 We’ve all done it.
-Snapped at our spouse, child or colleague because we have a cold or a sore back.
-We tend to direct our negative feelings at those closest to us.
+Snapped at our spouse, child, or coworker because we have a cold or a sore back.
+We tend to direct our negative feelings to those closest to us.
 We don’t mean to and we usually feel upset at our actions.
-The same is true for those suffering with a mental illness.
-However, if challenging behaviour is leaving you feeling confused, embarrassed or upset, talk to your loved one’s care team to develop some strategies.
-Keep in mind that such behaviour is probably not meant to be personal.
+The same is true for those suffering from a mental illness.
+However, if challenging behaviors are leaving you feeling confused, embarrassed, or upset, talk with your loved one’s care team to develop some strategies.
+Keep in mind that such behaviors are probably not meant to be personal.

 Have realistic expectations.
 The recovery process is often not a straight line, nor does it happen quickly.
 Know what to expect and that setbacks and relapses can occur.

 Know what to do in a crisis.
 Take any signs of self-harm or talk of suicide seriously and get help immediately.
-If the person has attempted suicide and needs medical attention, call 999.
+If the person has attempted suicide and needs medical attention, call your local emergency services number.
 Do not leave them alone.

-When someone has a mental illness, it can be emotionally and physically difficult for their family, friends and colleagues, but when everyone comes together to create a strong support system, recovery is much more likely.
+When someone has a mental illness, it can be emotionally and physically difficult for their family, friends, and coworkers but when everyone comes together to create a strong support system, recovery is much more likely.

-For more information on mental illness, resources in your area and support for both you and the people you care about, contact your assistance programme.
+For more information on mental illness, resources in your area and support for both you and the people you care about, contact your assistance program.
 You are not alone.